JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 ### Build Chains in TeamCity UI

-Once you have snapshot dependencies defined and at least one [build chain](build-chain.md) was triggered, the __Build Chains__ tab appears on the __Project Home__ page and on the __Home__ pages of the related build configurations, providing a visual representation of all build chains and a way to re\-run any chain step manually, using the same set of sources pulled originally.
+Once you have snapshot dependencies defined and at least one [build chain](build-chain.md) was triggered, the __Build Chains__ tab appears on the __Project Home__ page and on the __Home__ pages of the related build configurations, providing a visual representation of all build chains and a way to rerun any chain step manually, using the same set of sources pulled originally.

 <img src="Build-Chains1.png" width="750" alt="Build chain example"/>